 Using a grounded outdoor medium-duty extension cord is the best bet for outdoor lighting: medium-duty cords can be used safely outside and can accommodate a higher amp.
 To determine the amount of amps your lights will use, use the following equation:

-After knowing the length of the stringers, the next step is to settle on what kind of bulbs you want.
-Do you want a strong, bright light or something more subtle?
-Do you want a brilliant white shade or a more golden yellow tone, or maybe something resembling a glowing rainbow?
+Patio lights are available in a few sizes and shapes, and more importantly, many colors!
+Do you want a strong, bright light or a soft diffused light?
+Do you want a brilliant white shade or a more golden yellow tone, or maybe a rainbow of colors?
 Do you want a long-lasting bulb that saves energy and stays cool to the touch?

-The two kinds of bulb options we carry are incandescent bulbs and LEDs, or light-emitting diodes.
-In many categories of efficiency and look, LEDs win over incandescents.
+Our most popular patio lights for the backyard are incandescent bulbs and LEDs, or light-emitting diodes.
+In many categories of efficiency and savings, LEDs win over incandescents.

 Here's a side-by-side comparison of the bulbs: